I'm self-employed. Is it better for me to buy health insurance through a broker, or through the exchange?

 As of November 2023, for enrollment in 2024 coverage, there are 32 states where HHS is running the exchange enrollment process.
 If you’re in one of those states, you can use the “find local help” link on HealthCare.gov.
 The default results will include enrollment assisters (navigators and certified application counselors) as well as agents and brokers, although you can narrow the search by eliminating either category.
 An overview of how each type of assister can help you is available here.

 If you’re in a state that is running its own exchange, you’ll find a similar link on your state’s exchange page, where you can see a list of brokers who are licensed by the state and certified by the exchange, as well as navigators or enrollment counselors.

 This is especially true now that the cost of cost-sharing reductions is being added to premiums in most states, by typically only to silver plan premiums, and often only on-exchange – ask your broker about this if you don’t qualify for premium subsidies.
 If you do qualify for subsidies, a broker can compare the exchange plans in your area and help you determine which one will be the best for your needs

 After you purchase a plan, the broker will continue to be your go-to resource when you have questions about your policy, network, or claims – and in almost all cases, there’s never a charge for these services.

-* Some states, including Louisiana, Texas, and Colorado, have laws or regulations that allow brokers to charge fees, in some cases only if they aren’t getting commissions from insurers (some insurers have opted not to pay commissions in the individual market, although this is less common that it was a few years ago).
+* Some states, including Louisiana, Texas, and Colorado, have laws or regulations that allow brokers to charge fees, in some cases only if they aren’t getting commissions from insurers (some insurers have opted not to pay commissions in the individual market, although this is much less common than it was a few years ago).
 But it’s still very rare for individual market brokers to charge fees, and if they do, the fees must be fully disclosed to the client.
 When brokers are paid commissions, the payment comes from the insurance company, and the enrollee pays the same price for coverage regardless of whether they receive help from a broker or not.